minvws/nl-covid19-notification-app-website/en/privacy-in-app.md

 ### 1. Who is responsible for the processing of the personal data?
 To the extent personal data are processed in the design and management of CoronaMelder, the Minister of Health, Welfare and Sport is the controller.

 In so far as the Municipal Health Service (GGD) uses personal data obtained via the app during source and contact tracing, your regional GGD is the controller.
-Visit <a href="https://www.ggd.nl" target="_blank" rel="noopener noreferrer">www.ggd.nl</a> to find your GGD by entering the postal code of your home address.
+Visit [www.GGD.nl](https://www.ggd.nl) to find your GGD by entering the postal code of your home address.
 If you do not have a home address in the Netherlands, you can enter the postal code of your place of residence.

 ### 2. For what purpose are personal data processed?
 This app has been developed as an addition to source and contact tracing by the GGD.
 Its purpose is to quickly and easily inform users who have an increased risk of infection, while ensuring a high degree of anonymity.